TheOdinProject/curriculum/computer_science/project_trees.md

     8. Print out all elements in level, pre, post, and in order
 </div>

-**Tip:** If you would like to visualize your binary search tree, here is a `#pretty_print` method that a student wrote and shared on Discord:
+**Tip:** If you would like to visualize your binary search tree, here is a `#pretty_print` method that a fellow learner wrote and shared on Discord:

 ~~~ruby
 def pretty_print(node = @root, prefix = '', is_left = true)